MyHubAlex/feathers-guide/offline/publications.md

 # Publications

 The local service will replicate the entire remote service by default.
-You can replicate just a subset of the remote service records using **publications**.
+You may replicate only a subset of the remote service records using **publications**.

 ## Publication functions

 A `publication` is a function which, given a record, indicates if it belongs to its subset.
-It will always run on the client if a subset of the recorsd is being replicated.
+It will always run on the client if used.
 It optionally runs on the server to reduce the number of service events being sent the client.

 Here are two publication functions within a `publications` object.